reach2sayan/Expression_Differentiator/README.md

   with its derivatives
 - : Manages systems of equations with Jacobian computation `SystemOfEquations<TEquations...>`
+- `SystemOfEquations<TExpression>` supports the `std::get<>`
+interface which returns a reference to `Expression` at the index of the system.
+- `make_system_of_equations<TExpressions...>(TExpressions...)`: A helper function
+  to create a system of equations from a list of expressions.
+This allows the user to enter expressions in a more natural way, without having to explicitly create `0` valued `Variable<T>` terms in the expressions which don't contain the variable.
+This creates a system of equations with each `Equation`/`Expression` has the same number of variables.

 Note.
 A jacobian would be available iff the system of equation is square